Installation#

 Configuration#

-The following sections describe the things you need for your configuration.
+The following sections describe the configuration requirements for Starburst Gateway.

-Each component of the Starburst Gateway has a corresponding node in the configuration YAML file.
+Each component of Starburst Gateway has a corresponding node in the configuration YAML file.

 Backend database#